Deep Variational Quantum Eigensolver: a divide-and-conquer method for solving a larger problem with smaller size quantum computers: Acknowledgement

-{\it Acknowledgement.---} KF is supported by KAKENHI No.16H02211, JST ERATO JPMJER1601, and JST CREST JPMJCR1673.
-This work is supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118067394.
+KF is supported by JST ERATO JPMJER1601, and JST CREST JPMJCR1673.
+This work is supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118067394 and JPMXS0120319794.
+Kaoru Mizuta appreciates the support of WISE Program from MEXT and a Reseach Fellowship for Young Scientists from JSPS (No.20J12930).
 WM wishes to thank JSPS KAKENHI No.\ 18K14181 and JST PRESTO No.\ JPMJPR191A.
+HU is supported by KAKENHI Nos.
+17K1435, 21H04446 and 21H05191, and JST PRESTO No. JPMJPR1911, and the COE research grant in computational science from Hyogo Prefecture and Kobe City through Foundation for Computational Science.
+We are grateful for allocating computational resources of the HOKUSAI BigWaterfall supercomputing system at RIKEN.